NDSU College of Graduate and Interdisciplinary Studies Doctoral Dissertation Fellowships

 Primary Evaluation Criteria:

-- Quality of Research Summary and Credentials of the Ph.D. student (five pages including references, prepared by student)
+- Quality & Clarity of Research Summary and Credentials of the Ph.D. student

 Proposal Requirements Checklist

-Submit your materials as one document in the following order:
+Submit your materials as one electronic document in the following order:

-- Cover Page that states the student's name, department and/or program, contact information, date student passed or is scheduled to complete her/his candidacy examination (prelims), GPA, and highest degree held, as well as the adviser's name, office address, phone number, and email address.
+- Cover Page that states the student's name, department and/or program, contact information, date student passed or is scheduled to complete candidacy examination (prelims), GPA, as well as the adviser's name, office address, phone number, and email address.
 In addition, please provide a list of your committee members, their contact information, and their department or program.

-- Projected Timeline for completion of the Ph.D. degree by the applying student.
+- Projected Timeline for completion of the doctoral degree by the applying student.
 The timeline should include what has been completed on the dissertation project, what work remains, and any other remaining degree requirements.

-- Budget which includes (a) stipend, travel to meetings, and research supplies and (b) budget justification.
+- Budget which includes (a) stipend, benefits, travel to meetings, and research supplies and (b) budget justification.

-Forms must be submitted electronically by February 29, 2016 AT 5:00 PM to: email@example.com
+Forms must be submitted electronically by Monday Feb 26, 2018 at 1:00 pm CST to: Ann Fredrickson email@example.com.

-Please direct your questions to Thomas I. Wahl, Associate Dean of Graduate and Interdisciplinary Studies at 231-7270 or firstname.lastname@example.org.
+Please direct your questions to Brandy Randall, Associate Dean of Graduate and Interdisciplinary Studies at 231-7033 or firstname.lastname@example.org.